Remato/investment-platform/readme.md

-# Crowdform
+# Investment Platform

-## This is a crowdform test application!
+## This was an application created to study and manipulate graphics within React Native

 ## App overview 📱